codefellows/seattle-javascript-401d25/MIDTERM-PROJECT-RUBRIC.md

 ## Exceptions
   * Exceptions for above requirements can be made if you demonstrate that you are adding a different layer of complexity that interferes with meeting the requirements.
   * For example, if you wish to deploy on a TCP server, you do not need to meet the 85% testing requirement as TCP server testing is complex.
-If you decide to implement complex user/admin permissions, you may forgo your 3-model requirment, etc.
+If you decide to implement complex user/admin permissions, you may forgo your 3-model requirement, etc.
   * **Please consult with the instructional team first about receiving an exception before you move forward.**

 ## Continous Integration/Continuous Deployment Requirements